female student working on laptop outside at table

 Qualifications:

-• The ability to handle confidential matters and be professional.
+• The ability to handle confidential matters and to be professional and reliable

 • Ability to work well with others.